TristanvanLeeuwen/IP_and_Im_Lectures/numerical_optimisation.md

 with $C = \lambda \left( 1 - \textstyle{\frac{\lambda L}{2}}\right)$.
 Since $J_* \leq J(u_n)$ we obtain the desired result.
 ```

-A stronger statement on convergence can be made by making additional assumptions on $J$ (such as convexity), but this is left as an exercise.
+A stronger statement on convergence can be made by making additional assumptions on $J$ (such as (strong) convexity), but this is left as an exercise.

 ### Linesearch

 While the previous results are nice in theory, we usually do not have access to the Lipschitz constant $L$.
-This could lead us to pick a very small stepsize, which would yield a very slow convergence in practice.
+Moreover, the global bound on the stepsize provided by the Lipschitz constant may be pessimistic for a particular starting point.
+This could lead us to pick a very small stepsize, yielding slow convergence in practice.
 A popular way of choosing a stepsize adaptively is a *linesearch* strategy.
 To introduce these, we slightly broaden the scope and consider the iteration

 $$u_{k+1} = u_k + \lambda_k d_k,$$